cositools/cosi-setup/README.md

 ## Quick guide

-You can setup the environment by simply executing this command:
+For most system, you can setup the environment by simply executing this command:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/cositools/cosi-setup/main/setup.sh)"
 ```